dkvz/img-lightbox/README.md

 I need to add a manual wipe of the dist folder before the build commands, doing a quick rimraf for now.

+I also had to change how the loading SVG gets inlined.
+It's now imported as a string.

 ## TODO
 - [ ] Test on all browsers
 - [ ] Write tests - Probably going to need jsdom